webmaster442/ultimatedotnetcheatsheet/112-xmlserialization.md

 * **XmlTextAttribute**:

-    Indicates to the XmlSerializer that the member must be treated as XML text when the class that contains it is serialized or deserialized.
+    Indicates to the XmlSerializer that the member must be treated as XML text when the class that contains it is serialized or de-serialized.

 ## XML serialization example